 The discipline of logging builds the discipline of trading.

-Paste the calculator's blended R:R into Planned R:R. Analytics compares it to what you actually achieved.
+SL and TP feed your R:R and R-multiple analytics — fill them if you want those numbers.
+Paste the calculator's blended R:R into Planned R:R; analytics compares it to what you actually achieved.

 Click a row to see notes.